survivejs/webpack-book/manuscript/styling/01_loading.md

 ## Conclusion

-Loading style files through webpack is straightforward.
+Loading styles through webpack is straightforward.
 It even supports advanced specifications like [CSS Modules](https://github.com/css-modules/webpack-demo).
 The approaches covered here inline the styling by default.

+To recap:

+* *css-loader* evaluates the `@import` and `url()` definitions of your styling. *style-loader* converts it to JavaScript and implements webpack's Hot Module Replacement interface.
+* *css-loader* supports the CSS Modules specification.
+CSS Modules allow you maintain CSS in a local scope by default solving the biggest issue of CSS.
+* Webpack supports a large variety of formats compiling to CSS through loaders.
+These include Sass, Less, and Stylus.
+* PostCSS allows you to inject functionality to CSS in through its plugin system. cssnext is an example of a collection of plugins for PostCSS that implements future features of CSS.
+* *css-loader* won't touch absolute imports by default.
+It allows customization of loading behavior through the `importLoaders` option.
+You can perform lookups against *node_modules* by prefixing your imports with a tilde (`~`) character.
+* To use source maps, you have to enable `sourceMap` boolean through each style loader you are using except for *style-loader*.
+You should also set `output.publicPath` to an absolute url that points to your development server.
+* Using Bootstrap with webpack requires special care.
+You can either go through generic loaders or a bootstrap specific loader for more customization options.

-Although that's enough for development purposes, it's not ideal for production usage.
-We'll cover how to handle this problem in the next chapter.
+Although the loading approach covered here is enough for development purposes, it's not ideal for production as it inlines the styling to the JavaScript bundles.
+We'll cover this problem in the next chapter as we learn to separate CSS.